 Configuring Project Level Connection Manager in SSIS

 If you configure the Project Level SSIS Connection Manager, the connection is available to all the packages we created under that project.
-If you need that connection in multiple packages, creating Project Level Connection Managers in SSIS is good practice.
+When you upgrade the project to the current version, the project level connection managers will work without issues.

-TIP: In real-time, we mostly use Project Level Connection Managers.
+If you need that connection in multiple packages, creating Project Level Connection Manager in SSIS is good practice.
+In real-time, we mostly use Project Level Connection Managers.
 But there are some situations where we use package-level connection managers.

 Once you have created a new Project, if you look at the Solution Explorer, we have a few folders.
 For now, let us concentrate on the Connection Managers Folder.